 Yes, You Can Paint Exterior Concrete

 - Allow yourself plenty of time to get the job done right.
-This is not a one-Sunday-afternoon project.
-You will need to wait while the concrete dries or the primer or paint cures at various stages along the way.
+This is not a quick, one-Sunday-afternoon project.
+You will need to wait at various stages along the way, while the concrete dries, or the primer or paint cures.
+You can also find experienced painters near you to tackle on this project if you do not have the time

 - Clear the space.
 The paint is going to have to cure for as long as a week after you apply it, so that means you'll have to find an alternate parking spot for your car if you paint your driveway ... or store outdoor furniture when it's your patio that's about to be refurbished, to name two examples.